Installation

 Warning

-This guide assume that you are comfortable with Kubernetes and Helm.
+This guide assumes that you are comfortable with Kubernetes and Helm.

 - Make sure your configuration point to the intended cluster: